MerlinHof/vec2laser/readme.md

 ### Note

-This project is currently in a very early **alpha state**.
-This note will be _removed_, once it's functional and reliable.
+This project is currently in an early **alpha state**.
+This note will be _removed_, once the software works reliably.

 ### Motivation